zenorocha/liferay-learn/docs/dxp/7.2.x/en/installation-and-upgrades/setting-up-liferay-dxp/performance-and-scalability/configuring-clustering/02-database-configuration-for-cluster-nodes.md

 ### JNDI

-Follow these steps for using [JNDI](../../../01-installing-liferay-dxp/04-connecting-a-database.md#using-a-data-source-on-your-application-server) to connect to your read and write data sources:
+Follow these steps to use [JNDI](../../../01-installing-liferay-dxp/04-connecting-a-database.md#using-a-data-source-on-your-application-server) to connect to your read and write data sources on your app server:

 1. Set your read and write JNDI data source usernames and passwords.